mismith/scotdance/README.md

 * Create an app icon in PNG format at `/assets/img/touchicon.png`
 * If you are using custom glyphs or don't need FontAwesome's ones, disable them by:
 	* Removing the `<link>` in `/index.html`
-* Customize the `.glyphs` via [IcoMoon.io](https://icomoon.io/app/):
-    1. import `/assets/selection.json` into the IcoMoon site
-    2. make your changes, add new icons, etc.
-    3. download the package (using the default settings except for: Font Name: "glyph", Class Prefix: "glyph-")
-    4. copy the contents of the unzipped `fonts` directory to `/assets/fonts/`
-    5. copy the `selection.json` file to `/assets/`
-    6. copy the new/changed contents from `style.css` into `/assets/styles/glyph.inc.less` (note that there are custom tweaks to the generic `.glyph` class so only copy the `.glyph-*` classes below it)
 * If you don't need any of Google's webfonts, shorten loading times by:
 	* Removing the `<link>` in `/index.html`
 * If you are not going to be using smooth scrolling, disable it by: